anoduck/org-orgzly/README.md

 #### Methodological Assumptions

 There are several assumptions made concerning time management, and an individuals use of orgzly:

 * The user does not desire to sync all org agenda files with orgzly.
 * Mobile management of many org entries is difficult.
 * Duplicate org entries are not cool.
 * Only having a few entries covering the immediate future is all that is needed.

-### What is required:
+### What is required / Configuration:

 Admittedly, there are many limitations to the application, so don't go all willy nilly on it.
 In order for the program to discover and use your nodes, you will need to use a todo keyword, and either a deadline or a scheduled date.
 Traversal of multileveled org entries should be capable, due to the script processing all entries that possess the previously required properties.

-### Configuration:

 #### Required python libraries are: